dwaware/DiceTower/README.md

 PHASE II:

 Added states (IDLE, SELECT, ROLL) and events.
-Added some title text which fades as after a short idle period.
-Likewise, the dice have "frozen" rigidbodies but they are allowed to move as the title text fades.
-Next will be a SELECT state that allows you to add/remove dice before initiating a ROLL.
+Added some title text that fades after a short IDLE period.
+Likewise, the dice have frozen rigidbodies that are  allowed to move as the title text completes its fade.
+The SELECT state doesn't do anything as of yet, but eventually you'll be picking your dice before initiating a ROLL.
 Some images from phase II:

 ![dice_tower_01](https://user-images.githubusercontent.com/74695555/180694198-5c912eb1-88d6-4dd0-ad67-e08a10abc004.png)
 ![dice_tower_02](https://user-images.githubusercontent.com/74695555/180694201-5a4ac7ad-8c2d-4ad4-baa1-a4693140f280.png)